TommasoCere/homebridge-weatherxm/README.md

 - Exposes separate sensors (you can place them in any room):
   - Current temperature (Temperature Sensor)
   - Rain: raining/not raining (Leak Sensor) with logs for rate (mm/h) and accumulated (mm)
-  - Atmospheric pressure (displayed as a numeric value on a CO₂ tile due to HomeKit limitations; real units are logged)
+  - Atmospheric pressure (numeric on a CO₂ tile due to HomeKit limitations; real units are logged)
-  - Wind: detected above threshold (Motion Sensor) with direction in logs
+  - Wind speed (numeric, mapped to Light Sensor — units shown as lux)
+  - Wind direction (numeric, mapped to Light Sensor — units shown as lux)
   - Solar radiation (Light Sensor)
 - Configurable rate limiting to respect the free API quota (e.g., 1000/month)
 - Logs to console and file (`weatherxm.log`)